Programme main image

 16:00 - 17:00

-Get ready for the weekend as our expert panel including investment strategist consultant Tom Elliott and Weekend of Mistakes Co-Director Paul Greatbach…
+Get ready for the weekend with our expert panel including investment strategist consultant Tom Elliott and Weekend of Mistakes…

-Get ready for the weekend as our expert panel including investment strategist consultant Tom Elliott and Weekend of Mistakes Co-Director Paul Greatbach who gently bring you up to speed on key topics like GDP, money supply, ESG, and fiat currencies.…
+Get ready for the weekend with our expert panel including investment strategist consultant Tom Elliott and Weekend of Mistakes Co-Director Paul Greatbatch.
+Assisted by the interns of King’s College London they…

 Paul Greatbatch Photo